iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.9.0/report.md

 <img src="4_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 4 reviews"/>
 </p>

+> It would be great if you could provide a frequent places option.
+I go to the same coffee shop every day and have to scan each time.
+If I could add it to my favourites and check in from there it would be much easier.<br> :date: __2021-05-05 09:35:10__

 > App is fine, easy install and use.
 Could do with the ability to check out as well.<br> :date: __2021-05-01 09:48:23__

 > Knox zzz a<br> :date: __2021-04-05 03:04:52__